2015 Brickyard 400

 Carl Edwards won the pole and led 20 laps on his way to a 13th-place finish.
 Harvick led a race high of 75 on his way to a third-place finish.
 The race had 16 lead changes among six different drivers, as well as nine caution flag periods for 36 laps.

-This was the Busch's 33rd career victory for, fourth of the season, third consecutive and his first at the Indianapolis Motor Speedway.
+This was Busch's 33rd career Sprint Cup victory, fourth of the season, third consecutive and his first at the Indianapolis Motor Speedway.
 This was also the fourth win at the track for Joe Gibbs Racing.
 His victory moved him to 32nd in the points standings, 23 points back of Justin Allgaier for the 30th-place Chase cutoff and 483 points back of Harvick.
 Despite being the winning manufacturer, Toyota left the Brickyard trailing Chevrolet by 80 points in the manufacturer standings.

 The Crown Royal 400 was carried by NBC Sports on the cable/satellite NBCSN network for the American television audience.
 The radio broadcast for the race was carried by the IndyCar Radio Network and Sirius XM NASCAR Radio.